aws/aws-sdk-go-v2/content/en/docs/making-requests.md

 Service clients can be constructed using either the `New` or `NewFromConfig` functions available in service client's Go package.
 Each function will return a `Client` struct type containing the methods for invoking the service APIs.
-The `New` and `NewFromConfig` each provide the same set of configurable options for constructing a service client, but but provide slightly different construction patterns that we will look at in the following sections.
+The `New` and `NewFromConfig` each provide the same set of configurable options for constructing a service client, but provide slightly different construction patterns that we will look at in the following sections.

 ### NewFromConfig